Noah-Banjo/ArchivAI/README.md

 *Coming soon: Screenshots of the application interface and demo video*

-Here is the demo video of how to install and use the app:  https://youtu.be/AlkG2o08i7I
+Here is the demo video of how to install and use the app:  https://youtu.be/AlkG2o08i7I   **(💡 Tip: Set video quality to 1080p for best viewing (click the gear icon))**

 ## 📋 Installation and Setup